Lux Christian Academy: Policies & Handbook

 -

-Boots below the knee, pants must be pulled over the boot
+Boots below the knee, pants must be pulled over the boots

 -

-Uggs cannot be worn with skirts, skorts, nor shorts
+Uggs cannot be worn with skirts, skorts, or shorts

 -

-Opened-toe shoes, heels, wedges, crocs, thigh boots, house slippers, Skele-toes are not school-approved footwear
+Opened-toe shoes, heels, wedges, Crocs, thigh boots, house slippers, and Skele-toes are not school-approved footwear

 Jewelry: